 - Bleeding or pain during pregnancy

 Go to a hospital emergency room

 Most hospitals have an emergency department.
-This is a special section of the hospital that helps with life-threatening and urgent healthcare needs.
+This special section of the hospital helps with life-threatening and urgent healthcare needs.
 Most emergency departments are open 24 hours a day, 7 days a week.